 You have to treat the surface if you want to apply epoxy adhesive on a non-porous surface.
 The metal or plastic has to be sanded and wiped clean.

-You may have to degrease and dry the material surface to apply epoxy, depending on the material.
+Depending on the material, you may have to degrease and dry the material surface to apply epoxy.

 You also have to sand the surface to make it rougher.
 Be careful while touching the material surface to avoid getting it oily or dirty.